solidi/writing/03-no-description-provided.md

 ## Extending Uncle Bob's Programmer's Oath

 Conversations are happening in our community about our engineering profession as an organized body.
-We should look no further than [Uncle Bob](https://sites.google.com/site/unclebobconsultingllc/) sending these smoke signals.
+We should look no further than [Uncle Bob](https://sites.google.com/site/unclebobconsultingllc/) sending these signals.

 For some time, he has urged us as engineers, or *programmers*, to embody a set of concrete principles; otherwise, government agencies will do it for us.

 Uncle Bob's argument consists of comparisons to other professional groups.
 One such example describes just how patients died from lack of sterilization in the medical profession; a swath of people will be at risk as software eats the world.

 To correct these problems, the medical professionals organized and formed guidelines adhered to like sterilization techniques.
-These medical professionals were able to hand the agencies their mottos, and hence they made their own rules.
+These medical professionals handed the agencies their mottos, and hence they made their own rules.
 So too is what Uncle Bob is asking from us.

-He will be proven correct, and it will happen in our lifetime.
 However, the question is, are we ready to take this on as an organized group of professionals?
 To answer this dilemma, Uncle Bob created the [Programmer's Oath](http://blog.cleancoder.com/uncle-bob/2015/11/18/TheProgrammersOath.html).

 ![](images/03-06.png)